yousefelassal/quote-cron/README.md

 > False friendship, like the ivy, decays and ruins the walls it embraces; but true friendship gives new life and animation to the object it supports.

 > Knowing others is wisdom, knowing yourself is Enlightenment.

+> We are all faced with a series of great opportunities brilliantly disguised as impossible situations.